The 10% Rule: Is It a Valid Way to Increase Your Weekly Running Mileage?

 Related: Check out my Marathon Training Plans

 “You want to maintain your mileage for a few weeks as your body adapts.
-For injury-prone runners or fast-twitch runners who fatigue easily with higher mileage, the better choice may even be to temporarily decrease mileage while introducing a new stimuli,” suggests Norris.
+For injury-prone runners or fast-twitch runners who fatigue easily with higher mileage, the better choice may be to temporarily decrease mileage while introducing a new stimulus,” suggests Norris.

 Stonehouse reminds runners of what is the only rule in running that truly applies to every runner: when increasing mileage, “run easy on easy days to truly recover and hard on hard days to provide stress.”

-When you give recovery the same amount of attention as running, your workouts will flourish and you’ll be a better, stronger runner than ever.
+When you give recovery the same amount of attention as running, your workouts will flourish, and you’ll be a better, stronger runner.